NavanChakravarthiHS/NavanChakravarthiHS/README.md

 ### 🧑‍💻 About Me

 - 🎓 I'm currently a student with a passion for Web Development
-- 🛠️ Learning HTML, CSS, JavaScript, Git, and React
+- 🛠️ Learning HTML, CSS, JavaScript, Git, React and Machine Learning
 - 🌱 Exploring Backend: Node.js & Express.js
 - 📚 Interested in Open Source and Real-World Projects
 - 🎯 Goal: Become a Full-Stack Developer and contribute to impactful tech